Haawk666/AutomAl-6000/Docs/source/guides.rst

 To install AutomAl 6000, simply follow the steps below.

     1. Go to the **download** section of this webpage, and download the zip-file provided under **Executable** to a desired location on your computer.
+(Avoid C:Program files)

     2. Navigate to the downloaded zip-file on your computer, right click and select 'extract all' or something similar, depending on your operating system or installed compression software.